clearly-broken-software/ninjas2/README.md

 cd ninjas2
 make
 ```
-There is no ~`make install`~, binaries will appear in `/path/to/ninjas2/bin/`, just copy the binaries to a appropiate location.
+There is no ~`make install`~, binaries will appear in `/path/to/ninjas2/bin/`, just copy the binaries to an appropiate location.

 ***
 [![Chat on Matrix](https://matrix.to/img/matrix-badge.svg)](https://riot.im/app/#/room/#ninjas:matrix.org?action=chat)